JohnColeborn/workbook/README.md

 ---
 ---

+<a id="9">[Q9]</a>
-Q9 Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects.
+ Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects.
 <details>

 # Pros